byterubpay/byterub-site/_posts/2017-08-13-logs-for-the-Community-meeting-held-on-2017-08-13.md

 **\<sgp>** Agreed :)
 **\<sgp>** Anyway, if you have a better one, head to GitHub and let people know
 **\<sgp>** 5.
 Community highlights
-**\<sgp>** In this new segment, I would like to thank the efforts by Monero community members that have gone above and beyond.
+**\<sgp>** In this new segment, I would like to thank the efforts by ByteRub community members that have gone above and beyond.
 While this can include development, I want to make sure to cover some of the other things happening in the community that may have gone under the radar.
-**\<sgp>** Over the past month, I have noticed a significant increase in the number of posts showing Monero in a positive light in /r/CryptoCurrency.
+**\<sgp>** Over the past month, I have noticed a significant increase in the number of posts showing ByteRub in a positive light in /r/CryptoCurrency.
 Examples include the following: https://www.reddit.com/r/CryptoCurrency/comments/6oir0o , https://www.reddit.com/r/CryptoCurrency/comments/6rcr1d , https://www.reddit.com/r/CryptoCurrency/comments/6svt4u , https://www.reddit.com/r/CryptoCurrency/comments/6rnlag
 **\<sgp>** I would like to especially thank /u/xmronadaily, /u/afighttilldeath, /u/denk0815, and /u/lethos3 for stirring up the conversation there.
-Of course, countless other Monero community members hang out in /r/CryptoCurrency and have contributed in all of the linked comment threads, but these users specifically have gone above and beyond to build the Monero community.
+Of course, countless other ByteRub community members hang out in /r/CryptoCurrency and have contributed in all of the linked comment threads, but these users specifically have gone above and beyond to build the ByteRub community.
 **\<sgp>** Of course, dEBRUYNE overachieved by adding labels to everything on GitHub.
-**\<sgp>** Thanks to /u/Riiume for starting the first weekly Monero “Tracking” Challenge!
+**\<sgp>** Thanks to /u/Riiume for starting the first weekly ByteRub “Tracking” Challenge!
 To those who are up for a (hopefully impossible) challenge, make sure to check it out!
 There is a sizable monetary reward associated with it: http://www.monerotrackingchallenge.com/
 **\<dEBRUYNE>** I haven't gone through all of them yet :)
 **\<sgp>** There are only 1 or 2 days left!
 **\<sgp>** Ok, @dEBRUYNE, quite a few things